-Theoretically, we have three main types of project organizations viz; functional, projectized, and matrix.
-Matrix organization has been further sub divided into weak and strong matrix.
-Irrespective of the nomenclature, the problems faced while working in matrix organization remains the same.
+Theoretically, we have three main types of project organizations viz; functional, projectized, and matrix organization structure.
+The matrix organization has been further subdivided into weak and strong matrix.
+Irrespective of the nomenclature, the problems faced while working in matrix organization structure remains the same.

 The most serious problems associated with matrix organization structure are lack of centralized leadership, absence of a cohesive team, and improper implementation of project plan.
 It is essential that a project is executed in the absence of above factors; presence of all or any of these will definitely harm project success and will leave the client highly dissatisfied.